 What should you include?

 It can be daunting to stare at a blank piece of paper and attempt to write out your homeschool mission statement!
-We found it helpful to see examples of other homeschool mission statements and to think through some questions.
-Consider your answers to the following questions.

-- What are your reasons for home educating?
+Start by answering this question: What are your reasons for home educating?

 What should you do with your homeschool mission statement?